hotosm/raw-data-api/docs/CONFIG_DOC.md

 Celery Configuration options:

 Galaxy API uses Celery 5 and Redis for task queue management , Currently implemented for Rawdata endpoint.
-6379 is the default port , You can change the port according to your configuration
+6379 is the default port , You can change the port according to your configuration , for the local setup Broker URL could be redis://localhost:6379/0 , for the current docker compose use following

 ```
 [CELERY]
-CELERY_BROKER_URL=redis://localhost:6379
+CELERY_BROKER_URL=redis://redis:6379/0
-CELERY_RESULT_BACKEND=redis://localhost:6379
+CELERY_RESULT_BACKEND=redis://redis:6379/0
 ```
 ##### Setup Tasking Manager Database for TM related development